From Top Gun to Snakes on a Plane, we love a movie about flying.

-Do you agree with my choices?
-Let me know in the comments below!
+So we’ve ranked our 10 favourite flying movies across a variety of genres.
+Do you agree with our choices?
+Let us know in the comments below!

 “What kind of God would let this happen?”

 Denzel Washington is always entertaining and always hard to take your eyes off.
 In Flight, he plays a hotshot pilot with a drinking problem, and it’s fascinating to watch him go through a rollercoaster of emotions here.

 Watch out for John Goodman playing against type as Whitaker’s drug dealer.

 9) Pearl Harbor

 If you’re looking for subtlety, keep on moving.
 Michael Bay’s bombastic war film may not be big on historical accuracy or criticism of the USA, but it more than makes up for it with unapologetic spectacle.

 Switch your brain off before switching the TV on with this one.

 “Everything is unprecedented until it happens for the first time.”

 The heavyweight team of director Clint Eastwood and actor Tom Hanks leaves you feeling in safe hands for this true story of Chesley Sullenberger.